← Back to Blog

 Step 1: Learn the Basics

-Step 2: Choose a Reputable Broker
+Step 2: Choose a Broker

-Step 3: Open a Demo Account
+Step 3: Practice on Demo

-Step 4: Develop a Trading Strategy
+Step 4: Build a Strategy

 Risk Management: Your Survival Guide

-Common Beginner Mistakes to Avoid
+Common Beginner Mistakes

-How Trading Systems Help Beginners
+How Trading Systems Help

 Ready to Start Your Forex Journey?